abdelhakim-sahifa/letter-image-generator/readme.md

    pip install -r requirements.txt
    ```

-5. Ensure you have the necessary font file (`Kagitingan-Bold.otf`) in the `fonts` directory or adjust the path in the code.
+5. Ensure you have the necessary font file (`Kagitingan-Bold.otf`) in the `fonts` directory.
+If the font file is not available, the application will fall back to the default font.

 ## Usage